-Of course you’ll have to offer them deliverables in return.
-Typically there will be an agreed upon amount of content that you will have to share per month – a video, exposure on your social accounts or a post on your blog.
+Of course, you’ll have to offer them deliverables in return.
+Typically there will be an agreed-upon amount of content that you will have to share per month — maybe a video, exposure on your social accounts, or a post on your blog.

 4. Teaching English Jobs

-When we started searching online for teaching jobs in China, we were overwhelmed with the amount of schools available.
+When we started searching online for teaching jobs in China, we were overwhelmed by the number of schools available.
 The problem was, when we did Google searches for reviews of the schools, the results were almost always that they were a scam.

-Thankfully we didn’t get too discouraged and eventually, we came across Shane English School and ended up signing a 1 year teaching contract with them.
-We would be earning $1,500 a month each, while receiving free accommodation, Mandarin lessons, health insurance and bonuses.
+Thankfully we didn’t get too discouraged and eventually, we came across Shane English School and ended up signing a 1-year teaching contract with them.

 Basically, you use your online influence to showcase a destination or a product.
 You’ll need to build up your social accounts (in particular, Instagram or YouTube) so that you have the numbers and the reach that companies are looking for.